 Should I buy the Brook + Wilde Lux mattress?

 We're big fans of this mattress.
 In terms of comfort and quality, we'd struggle to fault it; it's supremely comfortable, won't overheat, and provides a nice amount of buoyancy and bounce.
 The ability to choose your firmness level is a big plus in our book – as well as the option to swap up or down a level during your trial period if it turns out you chose wrong.

 So what about that price tag?
 While it's not exorbitantly expensive – in fact, it's roughly in line with other comparable 'luxury hybrids' like the Eve Premium Hybrid and the Simba Hybrid Pro – the fact remains it has a higher price tag than most of our best mattress ranking.
 At full price we're on the fence about whether it's that much better than the other models in our list.
 BUT.
-There are regular deals that knock down the price (at time of writing, there was 40% off with the code T340).
+There are regular deals that knock down the price.
 If you spot one of these, we'd recommend jumping on it ASAP.